International School Seychelles: Location

 The school is situated on the outskirts of Victoria in the Mont Fleuri District, Mahé, Seychelles.

 Facilities

 The school benefits from a range of facilities, including: classrooms with interactive whiteboards or projectors, aircon in all classrooms and offices, 2 Music rooms, 2 halls for Drama and assemblies, 3 computer rooms, 3 Science labs, Nurse's station, 2 counselling rooms, Library, Sixth Form centre and a tuck shop.

 Board of Governors

 The Board of Governors is elected every three years by the Association members at a general meeting.
-The Board consists of the Chairperson Ms Priscille Chetty, the Secretary Ms Preethi Nair, the Treasurer Mr Paulian Kazibwe, and other elected members, Mr Frank Ally, Mr Chetan Pandya, Mr Benediste Hoareau and Ms Alexandra Benoiton.
-Co-opted members are Captain Joachim Valmont and Mrs Stephania Borg.
+The Board consists of the Chairperson Ms Priscille Chetty, the Secretary Ms Preethi Nair, the Treasurer Mr Paulian Kazibwe, and other elected members, Mr Frank Ally, Mr Chetan Pandya, Ms Alexandra Benoiton, Ms Angelique Antat and Mr Ralph Volcere.
+Co-opted members include Captain Joachim Valmont.

 Staff

 The school is led by a Senior Leadership Team including the Executive Head, the Head of Primary, the Head of Secondary, the Inclusion Manager and the Finance & Operations Manager.

 The school employs both Seychellois and expatriate staff.